 The term ‘development’ refers to the self-sustained economic growth of a country or an institution.
-The process is usually determined by observing improvements in the living standards of a population as a whole.
+This process is usually determined by observing improvements in the living standards of a population as a whole.
 Ideally, economic development should influence peace, lead towards security and facilitate international co-existence.
 Broadly defined and according to several developmental theorists, economic development can lead to poverty eradication and prosperity for societies.

-Today, most of the world’s impoverished nations are identified in an area defined as the global South where a large percentage of extreme poverty trends are displayed.
+Today, most of the world’s impoverished nations are identified in an area defined as the Global South where a large percentage of extreme poverty trends are displayed.
 To overcome these poverty trends, several international governance agencies and financial institutions have been set up in order to facilitate development schemes.
 These organizations work closely with the United Nations system to promote poverty reduction and contribute towards creating the mechanisms for global financial institutions and financial growth.
 With the adoption of the Sustainable Development Goals (SDG’s) in 2015 by all member states, eliminating poverty has become a top priority within the United Nations system.

-Although poverty trends are more widespread in the global south, its important to acknowledge the ongoing debate between the global North/South poverty identifiers.
-There’s the example of the state of Mississippi in the United States which enjoys the privilege of being associated with the Global North, but also happens to be one of the poorest states in the country along with West Virginia and Arkansas.
+Although poverty trends are more widespread in the Global South, its important to acknowledge the ongoing debate between the Global North/South poverty identifiers: there’s the example of the state of Mississippi in the United States, which enjoys the privilege of being associated with the Global North, but also happens to be one of the poorest states in the country along with West Virginia and Arkansas.
 All three Southern states are characterized by extreme socioeconomic disparities in income distribution, educational attainment and high unemployment rates which are comparable to poverty indicators in lesser developed economies.
-Similarly, there are a significant number of people in the global South who don’t live in poverty and share lifestyles of the populations living in major developed economies.
+Similarly, there are a significant number of people in the Global South who don’t live in poverty and share lifestyles of the populations living in major developed economies.

 The Bretton Woods System and the United Nations

-The Bretton Woods conference in 1944, in New Hampshire was led by the United States in alliance with the United Nations.
+The Bretton Woods conference of 1944, in New Hampshire was led by the United States in alliance with the United Nations.
 The World Bank (WB) and the International Monetary Fund (IMF) were created during this time to combat instability, agree on monetary exchange rates and provide an international monetary alliance in advancing development across the world.
 Together, these institutions came to be known as the Bretton Woods System.
-Although the Bretton Woods system became a part of the United Nations system in 1945, it has always remained entirely independent from making its decisions either from the UN General Assembly or ECOSOC (Economic and Social Council of the UN).
-The organization’s ability to shape agenda, generate revenue to fund its own operations and the specialized knowledge held by its experts has helped considerably in shaping its approach.
+Although the Bretton Woods system became a part of the United Nations system in 1945, it has always remained entirely independent from making its decisions either from the UN General Assembly, or ECOSOC (Economic and Social Council of the UN).
+The system’s ability to shape agenda, generate revenue to fund its own operations and the specialized knowledge held by its experts has helped considerably in shaping its approach.
 This approach, critics have argued, has geared it towards creating the intellectual differences between the Global South and the Global North.

 Globalization and the Bretton Woods System